2. Variations on the following:

 What kind of ink should I use?

 Fountain pen ink.
-India ink, for sure, will clog the feed after a few minutes.
+India Ink, for sure, will clog the feed after a few minutes.
 (But it's a great few minutes!)
 If that's what you want to do, do so knowing this, only do writing one session at a time, and just be prepared to clean it out every few minutes.
+If India Ink is a big deal to you, email me, and we'll talk.

 If the flex nib is being used without flex, then nearly anything can work well.
 An unflexed nib here is like an extra fine firm nib, and you have a lot of freedom.
 For flex, I bought some of this Canson artist's stuff at a Michael's.
 It is 96gsm and though it has a very strong texture, (not super smooth) it handles every ink with aplomb; Baystate Blue included.
 No feathering.
 But it is unlined.
 Tomoe river can take anything as well, but as of this writing, it is also unlined.
 Fabriano recycled paper is affordable, and wonderful for shading, but it's not terribly smooth.
 My personal favorite, the gold standard, is Clairefontaine.
 Schin Loong used Rhodia to great success.